-FoundationOne Liquid in turn is a so-called liquid biopsy analysis where a blood sample is used to analyse 62 genes of a tumor’s DNA found in the bloodstream.
+FoundationOne Liquid in turn is a so-called liquid biopsy analysis where a blood sample is used to analyse 70 genes of a tumor’s DNA found in the bloodstream.
 The liquid biopsy method is particularly useful if it is not possible to obtain a normal tissue sample from the tumor or when the aim is to monitor the patient’s response to targeted drug therapy.

 A report is produced for the physician’s use based on the detected mutations.
 This report details which approved targeted drugs or clinical drug trials could be suitable for the patient. (foundationmedicine.fi)

 A comprehensive test report by the laboratory is prepared in connection with all the tests.
 It is important to carefully go through the test results with your treating physician.
 For the Colour test, the results are examined together with a clinical geneticist.
 This ensures that the interpretation of the test results is correct and the measures taken after the test results are appropriate.